Get

 Are Shelter Dogs Healthy?

 Shelters provide health checks before adoption and ensure that the dogs are vaccinated, spayed, or neutered.
-That said, it’s always a good idea to have a new pet examined by your veterinarian as soon as possible so you can get more detailed information about their health.
+That said, it’s always a good idea to have a new pet examined by a veterinarian as soon as possible so you can get more detailed information about their health.

 dog owners meeting at the park for a dog group